Delayed Cancer Diagnosis & Treatment

 Cancer needs to be diagnosed and treated promptly to achieve the best outcome for a patient’s health.

 Where treatment is delayed for any reason, it can have a very negative impact on a patient’s health, wellbeing, career and personal life, as well as their loved ones.
-Where those errors are caused by medical negligence (also sometimes referred to as ‘clinical negligence’), compensation may be available for those affected.
+If a delayed cancer diagnosis is caused by medical negligence (also sometimes referred to as ‘clinical negligence’), a claim may be possible for those affected.

 What constitutes delayed cancer treatment?